 On paper, that may sound like a lot.
 In reality, it’s largely irrelevant.
 The question you need to ask is this.
 In a self-defense situation are you really capable of shooting to within an inch and a half of your precise aiming point?
 Probably not.
 Add movement and adrenaline to the equation and that 1.5-inch offset becomes meaningless.

 Once I figured that out, I worried a lot less about my laser zeroing approach.
 Now, I bring a sandbag to the range and zero my lasers for 25 yards.
 Why?
-Mainly because it’s easier than trying to get a parallel alignment and (in theory) I only have to worry about my shots hitting a maximum of 1.5 inches low and right at point-blank range.
+Mainly because it’s easier than trying to get a parallel alignment and (in theory) I only have to worry about my shots hitting a maximum of 1.5 inches off at point-blank range.
 As the target gets closer to that 25-yard mark, the shot impact and laser move closer and closer together.
 Knowing I won’t be shooting with that level of precision in a self-defense encounter, that’s good enough for me.

 An Optics Footnote